Bitdefender Review: Quick Expert Summary

 - View the latest phone contacts added to the contact list (Android and iOS only).

-The only thing I dislike about Bitdefender’s website filtering is that there’s no way for your child to ask for access to a specific website via the app (Norton, on the other hand, allows children to send you access requests).
+Unfortunately, there’s no way for your child to ask for access to a specific website via the app — which is the only thing I dislike about Bitdefender’s website filtering (Norton allows children to send you access requests).
 However, I could see how much time my friend was spending on her mobile phone, view which apps she accessed, and accurately track her location.
 I was impressed that I could ask my friend to send me a notification when she arrived safely at a specified location — this isn’t something that most competing antiviruses with parental controls offer!

 Overall, Bitdefender’s parental controls provide some of the best protections of any parental control app out there — parents who want to make sure that their kids are as safe as possible, both online and in the real world, will find a lot of value in Bitdefender’s parental control app.